braindotai/Moon-Racoons/README.md

 - Our system would have the knowledge of what a correct yoga pose looks like.

-- Using state of the art pose estimation and classification models in deap learning, our system would detect features through poses of children, and compared them with the correct poses.
+- Using state of the art pose estimation and classification models in deep learning, our system would detect features through poses of children, and compared them with the correct poses.

 - Bases on the comparisons, we would provide full analysis report of how well each child has performed.